-A coach or team captain is entitled to lodge a protest should she/he be dissatisfied with any aspect of the game.
+A coach or team captain is entitled to lodge a protest should they be dissatisfied with any aspect of the match.
 The following procedure will apply:

-The coach or team captain must lodge the protest in writing with the Convener at the venue as soon as possible or notify the IGSA Sport staff by 12 noon on the Monday following the game.
+The coach or team captain must lodge the protest in writing with the Convener at the venue as soon as possible or notify the IGSA Sport staff by 12 noon on the Monday following the match.